microsoft/PubSec-Info-Assistant/docs/deployment/autoscale_sku.md

 - **Capacity:** `1`

 ### Enrichment Message Dequeue Parameter
-There exist a property that can be set int he local.env file called `DEQUEUE_MESSAGE_BATCH_SIZE` and is defaulted in the `infra/main.bicep` and `app/enrichment/app.py` to the value of **3**.
+There exist a property that can be set in the local.env file called `DEQUEUE_MESSAGE_BATCH_SIZE` and is defaulted in the `infra/main.bicep` and `app/enrichment/app.py` to the value of **3**.
 This means the app will process 3 messages from the queue at a time.
 This is found to be the most opitmal with the existing configuration but can be increased if you also increase tne enrichment app service SKU.
 It is important to note that there will be issues if it is increased more than the app service SKU can handle.

 ### Customization